WhuanY/Git-Bone/README.md

 Step 6: As you proceed.
 There are some helpful tests that enable you to test your currently employed features.
 [See the testing part in gitlet](https://sp21.datastructur.es/materials/proj/proj2/proj2#testing) for more details.

-My own implementation(let me call it `my solution` ) has tested on all my self-written integration test files.
+My own implementation has been tested on all my self-written integration test files.

 ```shell
 cd testing